ludocode/onramp/docs/virtual-machine.md

 Registers r0-r9 (and ra-rb) are available for use within the function; the callee does not need to preserve them.
 The callee is also allowed to modify its non-register arguments on the stack, but it does not pop its arguments or return address.
 When the function returns, the stack pointer must have the same value as when it started (as do the frame pointer and program pointer.)

-If the return type fits in a register, the return value is passed in register r0; otherwise, the return value is stored at the return address that was pushed to the stack by the caller.
+If the return type is not a struct and fits in a register, the return value is passed in register r0; otherwise, the return value is stored at the return address that was pushed to the stack by the caller.

 This calling convention is designed to be simple at all stages of Onramp while still maintaining reasonable efficiency.
-Register-passing is by far the easiest mechanism for handwritten assembly, and the first stage C compiler only supports up to four arguments of at most register size, so these always pass all arguments in registers.
+Register-passing is by far the easiest mechanism for handwritten assembly and bytecode.
+The first stage C compiler only supports up to four arguments and only supports primitive types so it always passes all arguments in registers.
 The second stage C compiler adds structs but it cannot pass them by value, so it only needs to pass arguments 5 and later on the stack.
-The final stage C compiler supports passing and returning structs and 64-bit numbers as described above.
+The final stage C compiler supports passing and returning structs and 64-bit values as described above.

-Handwritten bytecode programs that violate this convention describe the differences in their code comments.
-For example [ld/0](../core/ld/0-global) and [sh](../core/sh) consider `r9` to be a globally preserved register that points to global data tables.
+Handwritten bytecode and assembly functions that violate this convention describe the differences in their code comments.
+Such functions cannot be called from C.

-### External Function Calls

-An external function call is a function call that passes control to another program.

-The external calling convention is used when making system calls.
-This allows system calls to be implemented by other programs running inside the Onramp VM or by the VM itself.
-For example, system calls are implemented by the VM, by the Onramp OS, and for child programs by the Onramp libc.
-(This could also in theory be used to implement dynamically linked libraries, although Onramp does not support them at this time.)

-To make an external function call, the caller needs two words: the absolute address of the function and the base address of the program that contains it.
-The caller must set `rpp` to that of the external program before making the call.
-This also means it must preserve its own `rpp` along with its other registers so it can be restored afterwards.
-The caller typically pushes its `rpp` to the stack along with any other registers it preserves, and this must be done before pushing any function arguments and the return address.
-The caller then follows the normal calling convention, and restores its `rpp` afterwards along with its other registers.

-From the perspective of the callee, an external function call is identical to a normal function call.
-The callee must preserve `rpp` as in a normal function call.
-(The caller is therefore allowed to repeat an external function call without resetting `rpp`.)

-In other words, the only difference in an external function call is that both caller and callee preserve `rpp`.
-The caller simply needs to preserve and restore `rpp` along with its numbered registers.
+### System Call Convention

+The system call convention is used when making system calls.
+See [System Calls](#system-calls) below.

+From the perspective of the caller, a system call is the same as a regular function call except that a special "context" value is passed in register r9.
+The meaning of the context parameter is irrelevant to the caller; it is up to the implementer of the system call to decide what it means.

-The Onramp C compiler has no support for `rpp` manipulations or alternate calling conventions.
-External function calls must be implemented in assembly or bytecode.
+The Onramp C compiler has no support for the system call convention.
+Instead, syscall wrapper functions are implemented in assembly in the Onramp libc.
+These wrapper functions can be called from C.